DustCar/Unreal-Gaming-Programming-Notes/README.md

 To move a *Pawn* with inputs, there are two ways (AFAIK on March 9th, 2024):
 1. Move the *Pawn* using its location:
   Simple (maybe naive) way:
-  1. Within your move function, Create an *FVector* variable that holds a zero vector.
+  a.
+Within your move function, Create an *FVector* variable that holds a zero vector.
-  2. Use `Value.Get<FVector2D>()` and a dot operator to grab the X (A and D) or Y (W and S) input action value.
+  b.
+Use `Value.Get<FVector2D>()` and a dot operator to grab the X (A and D) or Y (W and S) input action value.
-  3. Assign the value to whatever direction you need the pawn to go to the variable you made on step 1. i.e. VectorVariable.X = step 2 var -> moves in X direction
+  c.
+Assign the value to whatever direction you need the pawn to go to the variable you made on step 1. i.e. VectorVariable.X = step 2 var -> moves in X direction
-  4. Use `AddActorLocalOffset()` and pass the vector variable in to move each tick. *Note: use local offset to move in the direction of the pawn and not with the world axis.*
+  d.
+Use `AddActorLocalOffset()` and pass the vector variable in to move each tick. *Note: use local offset to move in the direction of the pawn and not with the world axis.*

   Using the above method creates very slow, and inconsistent, movement since the amount of movement is set with the value of the input action (1.0) and is based on framerate.
   To fix this, it is best to scale the value that is being assigned by a Speed variable and DeltaTime. i.e. `Value * Speed * DeltaTime`.